Oxford School District is First in Class in Statewide Accountability Results

 State Education Officials Release Statewide Test Score Results Today, Oxford Earns First-Place Ranking during First Year of New State Tests

-October 20, 2016—The Oxford School District (OSD) has literally taken the district vision statement “First in Class—The Oxford Way” to a new level.
+Oxford, Mississippi (October 20, 2016)—The Oxford School District (OSD) has literally taken the district vision statement “First in Class—The Oxford Way” to a new level.
 Today, state education officials released statewide accountability ratings with the Oxford School District earning the top spot in the 2015-2016 Accountability Results.
 Mississippi’s school grading system is designed to inform parents and communities how well their schools and districts are educating students.

 “Our students, teachers, staff and administrators earned this first-place ranking,” said OSD Superintendent Brian Harvey.
 “They have worked tirelessly with a steadfast determination to be the best public school district in the state.”